Chart Color Schemes

 An assessment of population growth drivers in Eimeo reveals an overall ranking slightly below national averages considering recent, and medium term trends

-For demographic projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, applying proportional growth weightings from ABS Greater Capital Region projections for each age cohort where necessary.
-Considering these projections, a significant population increase is forecast for the top quartile of non-metropolitan areas nationally by 2041, with the suburb of Eimeo expected to increase by 1,426 persons, reflecting a gain of 43.2% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
+Considering projected demographic shifts, a significant population increase in the top quartile of non-metropolitan areas nationally is forecast for Eimeo, expected to increase by 1,425 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 45.0% in total over the 17 years.

 Frequently Asked Questions - Population